brianhonohan/sketchbook/p5js/voronoi-herd/README.md

 ## Overview

-This is a [p5.js][p5js-home] sketch sketch which explores the idea that the movement pattern of animals in a herd in response to a predator can be modeled using a Voronoi diagram, whereby any given animal will ensure there is another animal is between it and the predator.
+This is a [p5.js][p5js-home] sketch which explores the idea that the movement pattern of animals in a herd in response to a predator can be modeled using a Voronoi diagram, whereby any given animal will ensure there is another animal is between it and the predator.

 This was primarily inspired by John D. Barrow's chapter on herding.